 It is intended that the review will be completed within the 2007/08 financial year, i.e. the third year of the current price period.
 The detail of the projects and expenditure required will be confirmed as part of that exercise.

-At this stage, indicative costs over the next price period have been forecast at \$40M for the reconfiguration.
-This involves a high unit cost for the water savings generated but represents an essential investment to met current expectations regarding water efficiency.
-The outcome of the project will be to generate water savings that will increase security of supply for all customers of the Bendigo system
+At this stage, indicative costs for this reconfiguration over the next price period have been forecast at \$40M.
+This expenditure represents a high unit cost for the volume of water savings generated.
+However, the expenditure is justified as: